HyperBeats/XProxy/readme.md

 ### Known issue:
 - [FIXED] Checker crash if there is invalid format into proxies file, this can happen if you are using scraper.
+- [FIXED] `fixed: "bufio.Scanner: token too long"`, this error happen when you are loading large proxies file (100K+)

 ---